Construction worker falls to her death from Florida condo - NewsBreak

 Construction worker falls to her death from Florida condo

 WEST PALM BEACH, Fla.
-(AP) — A 23-year-old construction worker fell to her death from a 13th-floor balcony of a condominium complex in West Palm Beach, police said.
+(AP) — A 23-year-old construction worker fell to her death from a 13-floor balcony of a condominium complex in West Palm Beach, police said.

 “For reasons we don’t know, she apparently fell off of that balcony,” Jachles said.
 She fell to the second floor and died at the scene, he said.

-In a news release, police said Martinez-Ponce lived in Miami-Dade County and worked for Jovavesa Corp., which is a subcontractor on the building project.
+In a news release police said Martinez-Ponce lived in Miami-Dade County and worked for Jovavesa Corp., a subcontractor on the building project.

 The police department’s homicide unit is investigating the death, he said.